 Data ingest

-There is a lot of data to deal with.
-The camera has 9 MicroSD cards, one for each of the 8 cameras and 1 for the preview and project file.
-The camera (usually) comes with a 9 card reader USB device, when using this, all the files should automatically be found in the stitching software ready for processing.
-However, if like us your hire does not come with the USB reader (it was broken) this can be a problematic process!
-We are guessing a broken card reader is common problem given the number of resources online telling us to connect it via LAN so we could ingest the footage.
-This would have been a very long process, after 1 hour of waiting we estimated the 45 minutes of footage would have taken 15 hrs to transfer to our editing station.
-Thankfully this is where, even though we could find no help online, we worked out how to ingest the cards one by one and then arrange the files so they could be stitched.
-This will probably be the most useful advice for those of you using the camera, so we have put together this handy guide for you…..
+However, if, like us, your hire does not come with the USB reader (it was broken), this can be a problematic process!
+We are guessing a broken card reader is a common problem, given the number of resources online telling us to connect it via LAN.
+They say to do this so we could ingest the footage.
+This would have been a very long process.
+After 1 hour of waiting, we estimated that the 45 minutes of footage would have taken 15 hrs to transfer to our editing station.

 Click here to access https://inspiredfilmandvideo.co.uk/titan-360-guide/the guide.